Cremation in Florida: Your Complete Guide

 Beyond the base package price, several factors influence total cremation costs in Florida:

-• Distance of removal: The discounted removal fee of $250 applies within a 50-mile radius.
+• Distance of removal: Our standard itemized removal fee is $450.
+A discounted removal fee of $250 applies within a 50-mile radius when selected in conjunction with one of our cremation packages.
 Greater distances or additional technicians incur additional fees.

 • Weight of the deceased: Our crematory fee covers up to 350 lbs.
 A weight surcharge applies for individuals over 350 lbs.